leveste/EternalBasher/readme.md

 Collection of bash scripts for different aspects of Doom Eternal modding.
 Further instructions can be found in the readme file of each one.

+Join the DOOM Eternal Modding Hub to find more mods and tools: <https://discord.gg/FCdjqYDr5B>

 ------------------------

 **Auto Heckin' Texture Converter**